vitoperez117/Zillow-Property-Value-Growth-Analysis/README.md

 Rate of change formula used:
 ((Current Value - Previous Value)/Previous Value) * 100

 First, we look at the total set of neighborhoods.
-Then, we take the 50 neighborhoods with the fastest growth and observe their distribution around the median..
-Scatterplots are used here to observe the distribution across percentiles.
+Then, we take the 50 neighborhoods with the fastest growth and observe their distribution around the median.
+Scatterplots are used to observe the distribution across percentiles.

 #### All Neighborhoods